Fraud Key Risk Indicators Examples

 1. Large Transactions

-Large unexpected transactions in a customer’s account should raise red flags for any business.
+Large unexpected transactions in a customer’s bank account should raise red flags for any business.
 This could signal money laundering or other illegal activities.

 Make sure to look out for any large transactions and how many transactions are out of character for the customer and investigate immediately if anything looks suspicious.